REVIEW: Super Pocket Tennis

 Super Pocket Tennis is an entry in the PSP mini line from HuneX that gives you quite a bit of content for your two dollars.

-The first thing you’ll notice is that while this is an entry level game there’s quite a few game modes to keep you busy.
-The game opens in a pro shop and a character is standing next ot the various game modes which are as follows…
+The first thing you’ll notice is that while this is an entry level game there are quite a few game modes to keep you busy.
+The game opens in a pro shop and a character is standing next to the various game modes which are as follows…

 - Solo Entry: This is the single player campaign, you have a choice of either playing an exhibition match or a short career that involves you playing the four major matches each on a different surface.

 - Tutorial: In reality it’s an instruction manual, it goes over all the controls in the game.

 - Network: This mode allows up to four players to play a game together, it also allows a user to send a demo of the game to someone else wirelessly.

 - Mini games: Five different games that help you practice the basics of the game.

 Playing a single player match is pretty straightforward.
 You select either exhibition play or a tournament and from there you pick single or doubles, what pairing you’d like, and the AI difficulty.
 From there you’ll enter the player select screen that offers ten male characters and ten female characters that have various levels of speed, power, and technique.
 While this isn’t a licensed game featuring real professional players you will see that they skirted that a bit by offering slight twists on players.
 For example, this game doesn’t have Andy Roddick but it does have Andy Mobbick, are you a fan of Andre Agassi?
 How about Andre Nagassi?